-Homeless being told to leave big California encampment
+Deputies move to clear big California homeless encampment

 - Seattle's Women's March: How it unfolded

-The property along the river is owned by Orange County and in the cities of Anaheim and Orange.

-Neighbors have urged the county to close the encampment and restore the trail for jogging and biking.
+Neighbors have long urged the county south of Los Angeles to shut down the encampment and restore the trail that leads to the Pacific Ocean for jogging and biking.
+They have complained about homeless people rattling shopping carts in their otherwise quiet neighborhoods and allegedly stealing potted plants and bikes.

+Undersheriff Don Barnes said authorities hope to get the homeless to move voluntarily and avoid arrests.
+He said deputies cleared another portion of the trail previously in about three weeks without arresting anyone.

+Barnes declined to give a specific timetable for the move, but said he hoped it would be completed “as soon as possible.”